hashicorp/consul/website/source/docs/guides/servers.html.md

 ## Manually Add a New Server

-Manually adding new servers is generally straightforward.
-Simply start the new agent with the `-server` flag.
-At this point, the server will not be a member of any cluster, and should emit something like:
+Manually adding new servers is generally straightforward, start the new agent with the `-server` flag.
+At this point the server will not be a member of any cluster, and should emit something like:

 ```sh